Technical control of the vehicle:

 Lights, reflexes and horn

-- high beam: must enlighten road min.
-100 m (blue lamp is turned on at dashboard).
+2 high beams: must light to road at least 100 m (blue lamp is turned on at dashboard).

-- horn must have clean and constant tone.
+Horn: must have a clear and constant tone.